opencompany/www.opencompany.org/_i18n/en/_posts/2014-01-27-how-your-company-can-benefit-from-being-open-lessons-from-balanced.md

 So, what’s the limit on openness?

-At the moment Tamizi declines to give me any kind of stats in terms of where they are in revenue and how many people are using the platform daily (though they have been public with [other stats](http://techcrunch.com/2014/01/16/balanced/)).
+At the moment Tamizi declines to give me any kind of stats for revenue and how many people are using the platform daily (though they have been public with [other stats](http://techcrunch.com/2014/01/16/balanced/)).
 When pressed as to why, he said, “We just don’t.”
 It seems like an odd distinction given their openness on everything else.
 There are of course obvious protections around processes to guard against fraud, being a payment company after all.

 Whether they’ll share revenue and sensitive company statistics down the line remains to be seen.
 After all, in Tamizi’s own words: “Continually challenging